-The SANSA facility is primarily a magnetic observatory, and the base functions that are essential for a magnetic observatory are also essential for delivering unique products and services to the space and non-space sectors.
+The SANSA facility is primarily a magnetic observatory, and the base functions that are essential for a magnetic observatory are also essential for delivering unique SANSA has the infrastructure and know-how to provide unique magnetic technology solutions to the safety and security sector.

+products and services to the space and non-space sectors.
 The legacy of an 80 year old facility also provides a certain level of recognition and assurance of quality that is required for the safety of life operations that a magnetically clean environment contributes to.
 There is, therefore, a requirement for South Africa to preserve such an environment and the facility that provides the underlying expertise needed to operate and maintain this infrastructure.